This post contains affiliate links that HyreCar may receive a commission for referring you to them.

 When it comes to car sharing, both HyreCar and Turo offer similar services.
 However, there are definitely some differences in quality and trust that you should know about.
-Let’s talk about the main categories you should consider when choosing between the two.
+Let’s talk about the main categories you should consider when choosing the best car sharing company for you.

 How It Works

-For Drivers: There are six basic steps you’ll take to rent a car from an owner who has listed their vehicle with HyreCar.
+For Drivers: It only takes six easy steps to rent a car from an owner who has listed their vehicle with HyreCar.

 - Sign up using Facebook, Google or Email.
 HyreCar will run a quick background check to verify your ridesharing status and eligibility.
 This is so you can be approved as a driver, which usually only takes a few hours.

-- When you find a car you like, and click “Book Now” and select how many days you’d like to start with.
+- When you find a car you like, click “Book Now” and select how many days you’d like to start with.
 The car owner then has 24 hours to approve or decline your request.

 For Owners: Here are the five basic steps for renting out your car.

 - You’ll receive a notification when someone wants to rent your car.
 We recommend responding ASAP, to make sure another owner doesn’t rent their vehicle to the interested driver before you do!